ibm-cloud-docs/log-analysis/agent/detach_agent.md

-### Detaching a LogDNA agent from a standard Kubernetes cluster by using ob commands
+### Detaching a logging agent from a standard Kubernetes cluster by using ob commands
 {: #detach_agent_kube_console_ob}

-This option is only valid when you deploy the LogDNA agent by using ob commands.
+This option is only valid when you deploy the logging agent by using ob commands.
 {: note}

 Complete the following steps: